i2van/hourglass/README.md

 ### Notification Area

 - All the timer windows are arranged by the time left.
 The order is new, expired, paused, running.
+Timers can be ordered by the title first using `--order-by-title`, `-ot`, `/ot` command-line option or by the checking **Advanced options** / **Order timers by title first then by time left** timer window context menu option.
 - The red circle is shown over the notification area icon if at least one timer is expired.
 - The pause sign is shown over the notification area icon if at least one timer is paused.
 - The digits from `0` to `9` are the hotkeys for the timer windows in the notification area icon context menu.